Skip to main content

 Agrifood

-The agrifood building block refers to all stages of the agricultural supply chain from food production to consumption, including food processing, retail, and associated waste.
-It also considers aspects of land use and the production of agricultural inputs.
+Agrifood refers to all stages of the agricultural supply chain, from food production to consumption to disposal, while also considering aspects of land use and the production of agricultural inputs.

 Carbon dioxide removal